Duke University Saves Energy with Miura Boilers

 Miura boilers not only save energy; they also conserve water.
 Their compact design allows them to produce the same BHP outputs as much larger comparable units, using far less water while maximizing the use of space.
-As a result, Duke University was able to fit their 15 Miura boilers easily within their historic East Campus Steam Plant without the need for expansion.
+As a result, Duke University was able to fit its 15 Miura boilers easily within the historic East Campus Steam Plant without the need for expansion.

 Reduced Harmful Emissions